False or misleading claims

 Bait advertising is the illegal practice of advertising specific prices (usually special ‘sale’ prices) on goods that are not available or are available only in very limited quantities (where this limit is not clearly and specifically disclosed).

 You should only offer goods or services at a ‘special price’ if they are available in reasonable quantities for a reasonable period, unless you state clearly that the good is in short supply or on sale for a limited time.

 Country of origin

-It is illegal to make false or misleading claims about the country of origin of goods, that is, claims that a product (or part of a product) was made, produced, manufactured or grown in a particular country.
+It is illegal under the Australian Consumer Law to make false or misleading claims about the country of origin of goods, that is, claims that a product (or part of a product) was made, produced, manufactured or grown in a particular country.
 This includes displaying symbols usually associated with a particular country (for example, the Australian flag or a kangaroo) on goods or their packaging.

 Premium (or credence) claims

 Premium claims may suggest a product is safer (‘non-toxic’), offers a moral or social benefit (‘free range eggs’) or a nutritional benefit (‘fat free’).
 The benefit may also be 'green' or environmental (‘100% recyclable’) or therapeutic (‘the fastest pain reliever’).
 A premium claim may also promote a product as being of a perceived quality (‘Swiss chocolate’ or ‘Belgian beer’).

 Claims that give the impression that a product, or one of its attributes, has some kind of added benefit when compared to similar products and services can be made as long as the claims are not misleading and can be substantiated.

 If your business gives away free items or prizes as a promotional activity, you must not mislead your audience about the items on offer or the chances of receiving these items.